alandassie/Useful_Codes/README.md

-This code run GSM (if needed) and GSMCC and then optimize the complex (or not) interaction corrective factor to reproduce the experimental data.
+This code run GSM (if needed) and GSMCC and then optimize the complex (or not) interaction corrective factor and/or cluster corrective factor in order to reproduce the experimental data.
 You have to define the input and output files and put the experimental values (energy and width).

-An example of the input file "GMS+GSMCC_ICF.in" can be found at the end of the code file.
+An example of the input file "GMS+GSMCC_ICF.in" can be found at the end of the code.

 ### GSMCC_DCS_ene-ang.py